 Teachers and student teams have full access to the 123Tech resources and material to take part in the Challenge.

 It’s important to enter the names of your student teams on the site so they gain access to the materials and resources, can download a 123Tech Certificate at the completion of the Challenge, and are eligible to enter the Regional and National Championship later.

-Note that student teams must be entered by their teacher (or code club coordinator) and cannot sign up to the Challenge directly.
+Note that student teams must be entered by their teacher (or code club coordinator) and cannot sign up for the Challenge directly.

 What’s involved for teachers and coordinators

-Teachers are the gatekeepers to their classroom.
+Teachers are the gatekeepers to their classrooms.
 Other than general weekly updates on the Challenge, all communication comes through you: